500px/mobile-challenge/README.md

 ## Goal:

-#### Develop simple 500px client app that allows to see and interact with grid of currently popular photos
+#### Develop a simple app that allows viewing and interacting with a grid of currently popular 500px photos

 - [ ] Fork this repo.
 Keep it public until we have been able to review it.
 - [ ] Android: _Java_ | iOS: _Swift 3_